irmen/prog8/docs/source/syntaxreference.rst

 If the whole line is just a comment, it will be copied into the resulting assembly source code.
 This makes it easier to understand and relate the generated code.
 Examples::

-	A = 42    ; set the initial value to 42
+	counter = 42    ; set the initial value to 42
 	; next is the code that...